Rubén González Cárdenas: Ministry of Public Education

 In 1928 a university student uprising bursts that intends to outs President Gomez from power; notwithstanding, González Cárdenas was firmly opposed that the forces of public order enter the university and protected those students that were to be expelled for reasons different than tuition related matters.

 On Rubén González leaving the Ministry of Public Tuition the fruits of his passing were visible.
 He based his acts on solid judicial reasoning and of his highest virtues was to decide for the best and most useful for the country, and build on it.
 His acts were devoid of selfishness and would never leave out the merit of other's ideas.
 He made a reality of a dream that even today millions share: to exalt the Venezuela national education system and with strong efforts make it competitive with private education.
 He brought order; the State took over the leadership role in public and private education providing more progressive action than doctrine.
 He initiated implementing a proud perception on the educational profession and strengthening principles in the collective around public versus private education.

 He fought for a Venezuelan school system that would definitely shift away from the colonial yoke.
 This action is the synthesis of who Rubén González was: a patriot through and through.
-On April 19, 1929 he assumes the role as new Minister of the Interior, position that he would occupy until the 13th of July 1931.
+On 19 April 1929 he assumes the role as new Minister of the Interior, position that he would occupy until 13 July 1931.
 He started his appointment in the middle of great political turmoil as when General Juan Vicente Gomez finishes his presidential period in 1929 he decide to retire and leave for his home in Maracay.

-Ministry of The Interior
+Ministry of Interior

 Although he was not made aware, all pointed that Rubén González Cárdenas would be the next Minister of Internal Affairs (Minister of The Interior) and as thus was ratified in a sealed letter that President Gomez sent Juan Bautista Pérez with the new appointments.